 - Select a VPN server outside of Australia to access geo-blocked content located outside of the country, or select a server inside Australia if you’re simply looking to protect your online activities or if you’re located outside of Australia and wish to access geo-blocked content from inside of Australia.

 The 5 VPN providers below are the best VPNs for use from inside of Australia.
 The Reader’s Digest condensed version is:

-- NordVPN: Users who are looking to squeeze every last bit of value out of their hard-earned dollars will do well to take a closer look at NordVPN.
-The provider delivers excellent online protection, good global server coverage and great app support, all for a low annual price.
+- Surfshark: Users who are looking to squeeze every last bit of value out of their hard-earned dollars will do well to take a closer look at Surfshark.
+The provider delivers excellent online protection and an unlimited simultaneous connections allowance, all for a low annual price.

 - CyberGhost: This provider is my top recommendation for first-time VPN users.
 The provider delivers excellent online protection without the need to worry about setting complicated options.
 Offers speedy connections to streaming- and file sharing-optimized servers.

 - PrivateVPN: While this provider’s global server network doesn’t rank up there with the rest of the providers on this list, it does offer fast connection speeds and comprehensive connection protection.
 A “Stealth VPN” feature aids in keeping your VPN usage undercover.